sovrynn/ecdo/3-FORECASTING/date-and-triggers/README.md

 # Date and Triggers

 This folder is for predicting the date of the impending ECDO, along with potential triggers for it.
-Most notably, there are a host of cosmic alignments in June 2030.
+Most notably, there are a host of cosmic alignments in June 2030 - solar minimum, planetary and gas giant alignments, comets, and more.
 See `EVIDENCE/solar-system`.

 ## When did it start?